poorvi1910/Pagepal/README.md

   Users can maintain a wishlist of books they are looking for.
 If someone uploads a book that matches another user's wishlist, they can find and reach out to each other.

 - **Friend Requests and Chat**
   Users can send friend requests to others who have the books they’re looking for.
 Upon acceptance, they can initiate real-time chats using Socket.IO to discuss the details of the exchange.
+The **chats persist** even after the user logs out.

 - **Search and Browse**
   Users can search for specific book titles or browse through all available books listed on the platform.